bazinga183/COVID_deaths_analysis/README.md

 Analyzing the accuracy score to see the model's overall performance, we can see that the model with the highest accuracy score was Easy Ensemble  with 92%, while Random Forest presented 62%.

 After analyzing these two main statistics, the model that was able to accurately predict COVID outcomes is the Easy Ensemble Classifying model.
+For a brief summary of the project, feel free to check out this [link](https://docs.google.com/presentation/d/1I1RStNFEprZzmfYRikMwmVA-HF4LluW-ybb3Qpou-dk/edit#slide=id.g1022060d782_0_11) to a powerpoint presentation!